 Another advantage of switching to paperless processes is faster approval times.

 Consider signing contracts and agreements.
-Instead of having to print out the document, mail it, and then wait for the other party to sign it and mail it back to you, you can just send an online form with a signature field, and you’re done.
+Instead of having to print out the document, mail it, and then wait for the other party to sign it and mail it back to you, you can just send an online digital form with a signature field, and you’re done.

 Another benefit is faster expense reporting.
 Instead of going through a shoebox of receipts, you can simply take a photo of the receipt and upload it to Expensify.